NCrashed/mutinynet-indexer/README.md

 - `rust-toolchain.toml` - Pins the Rust toolchain for reproducible builds.
 - `shell.nix` - Contains a developing and testing environments that includes the Rust toolchain and Mutiny node.
 - `start-signet` - Launches the local Mutiny node for testing.
+- `run-client` - Launches the Websocket client for testing.
+- `run-indexer` - Launches the local indexer from sources that targets local Mutiny node.
+- `run-public` - Launches the local indexer from sources that targets public Mutiny node.